 Endless possibilities!

 Even without resorting to full scale graphic recording, with the few simple visual tools we’ve listed here, there are almost countless ways of engaging a problem that allow more effective meetings than simply talking alone.
-If you want to learn more about using visual methods for effective meetings, we can highly recommend the book, Gamestorming.
+We can highly recommend the book, Gamestorming, if you want to learn more about using visual methods for effective meetings.

 We think you’ll be amazed at the results you’ll get with something as seemingly insignificant as sticky notes.
 We’d love to hear how you use them!